 Image: Flickr / hey tiffany!

-From Beirut to Warwick, Angel Nakhle asks ‘Why is war always the answer?’
+From Beirut to Warwick, Angel Nakhle asks “Why is war always the answer?”

 On 17 September, thousands of pagers across Hezbollah-controlled areas of Lebanon exploded.
 The assault would claim the lives of 42 people, including a minimum of 12 civilians, two health workers and two children.
 Estimates of those maimed ranged from 1,500 militants to 4000 civilians and later reports suggested plans for the attack had been formed over a decade prior.

-It would come after almost a year of an intermittent exchange of fire between the Shia militant group and Israel, a front the former had opened in solidarity with Gaza following Hamas’ October 7 attacks that claimed the lives over 800 Israeli civilians.
-Ten days later, Israeli Prime Minister Benjamin Netanyahu would stand in front of the UN General Assembly; “we’re not at war with you [the people of Lebanon], we’re at war with Hezbollah,” he claimed
+It would come after almost a year of an intermittent exchange of fire between the Shia militant group and Israel, a front the former had opened in solidarity with Gaza following Hamas’ October 7 attacks that claimed the lives of over 800 Israeli civilians.
+Ten days later, Israeli Prime Minister Benjamin Netanyahu stood in front of the UN General Assembly; “we’re not at war with you [the people of Lebanon], we’re at war with Hezbollah,” he claimed

 But Maronite Catholic and mixed villages were not spared by Israeli brutality.